cakephp/docs/en/orm/query-builder.rst

 For more information on how to customize the fields used for populating the list refer to :ref:`table-find-list` section.

-Resultset Are Collection Objects
+ResultSet Is A Collection Object
 --------------------------------

 Once you get familiar with the Query object methods, it is strongly encouraged that you visit the :doc:`Collection </core-libraries/collections>` section to improve your skills in efficiently traversing the results.
-The resultset (returned by calling the ``SelectQuery``'s ``all()`` method) implements the collection interface::
+The ResultSet (returned by calling the ``SelectQuery``'s ``all()`` method) implements the collection interface::

     // Use the combine() method from the collections library